openstack/cinder/README.rst

 To watch it: http://jenkins.openstack.org

-To hack at it: read HACKING
+To hack at it: read HACKING.rst

-To cry over its pylint problems: http://jenkins.openstack.org/job/cinder-pylint/violations